Rabat Olympic Stadium

 The Rabat Olympic Stadium (الملعب الأولمبي بالرباط) is a multi-purpose stadium within the Prince Moulay Abdellah Stadium, located seven kilometers from the center of Rabat.
 With a total capacity of 21,000 seats, the stadium was built in nine months.

 The stadium was inaugurated on 25 May 2025, to coincide with the return of the Meeting International Mohammed VI d'Athlétisme de Rabat, the fourth stage of the 2025 Diamond League, one year after its exceptional relocation to Marrakech.
-It will host three group stage matches of the 2025 Africa Cup of Nations.
+It hosted three group stage matches of the 2025 Africa Cup of Nations.
 This stadium was built to replace the athletics track that was removed from the Moulay Abdellah Sports Complex.

 Construction

 This stadium was built in a record time of nine months (approximately 36 weeks).
 The allocated budget was nearly 496 million dirhams, plus an additional 32.1 million dirhams for laying the turf and installing the stands.
 This project required intensive organization, with work proceeding day and night to ensure the stadium was ready before the inauguration of the Meeting International Mohammed VI d'Athlétisme de Rabat, the fourth stage of the 2025 Diamond League.